If you’re thinking about pursuing a healthcare job, you may be considering medical assisting or medical coding and billing.

 Medical Assistant Overview

-Medical assistants spend most of their time doing administrative tasks and helping with patient care.
+Medical assistants—sometimes referred to as medical assistant technicians—spend most of their time doing administrative tasks and helping with patient care.
 Responsibilities of a medical assistant include:

 - Taking vital signs